ProfRosario/Notebook/How_To_Generate_SSH_Keys.md

 > <code>$ ssh-keygen -t rsa</code>

 This command tells ssh to generate a rsa type key.
-The following message will display:
+The following messages will display:

 <code>Generating public/private rsa key pair.</code>

 <code>Enter file in which to save the key (/c/users/username/.ssh/id_rsa): </code>

 If the file path is correct, do not type any informatin just press <code>Enter</code>.
-The following message will appear:
+The following messages will appear:

 > <code>/c/users/username/.ssh/id_rsa already exists.</code>